Skip to main content

 The ADA defines a disability as a physical or mental impairment that substantially limits one or more major life activities.
 This definition is the key that unlocks a more profound understanding of your rights.

 Major life activities are not confined to mobility or sensory perception.
 The 2008 ADA Amendments Act expanded this definition to explicitly include the functioning of major bodily systems.
 This includes the endocrine system, the reproductive system, and neurological functions.
-Herein lies the critical connection for anyone navigating hormonal or challenges.
+Herein lies the critical connection for anyone navigating hormonal or metabolic health challenges.

 Conditions that disrupt these foundational biological processes are recognized as potentially qualifying disabilities.
 Your body’s intricate network of chemical messengers, the hormones that govern everything from your energy levels and cognitive clarity to your reproductive health and stress response, is acknowledged as a major life function.
 A disruption in this system is, by definition, a substantial limitation.